chrispipito/domain-driven-design-learning/02-Core Concepts of Domain-Driven Design.md

 ## Context Mapping
 - **Definition**: Context Mapping is the process of identifying and defining the relationships and interactions between different Bounded Contexts within a domain.
 It helps in understanding how the contexts relate to each other, how they communicate, and how they collaborate to fulfill the overall business goals.
-Importance: In a complex domain, there are often multiple Bounded Contexts that need to interact and exchange information.
+- **Importance**: In a complex domain, there are often multiple Bounded Contexts that need to interact and exchange information.
 Context Mapping helps in establishing a clear understanding of these relationships, enabling effective communication and integration between the contexts.

 - **Relationship Patterns**: Context Mapping defines several common patterns for representing the relationships between Bounded Contexts.
 These patterns include:
   - **Partnership**: Two or more Bounded Contexts have a cooperative relationship and closely collaborate to fulfill a common goal.
 They share a subset of their domain models and align their development efforts.